header graphic

 Hazard Mitigation in Onondaga County

-The 2019 Onondaga County Multi-Jurisdictional Hazard Mitigation Plan Update was approved by the NYS DHSES and FEMA in August 2019, and adopted by the Onondaga County Legislature in November 2019, as an update to the original 2013 Onondaga County Multi-Jurisdictional Hazard Mitigation Plan.
+The Onondaga County Department of Planning led the creation of a comprehensive, multi-jurisdictional Hazard Mitigation Plan for the County and its participating municipalities in 2013 through a grant from the Federal Emergency Management Agency (FEMA), with required five-year updates.
 The Hazard Mitigation Plan identifies natural hazards of concern in our region, assesses our specific vulnerabilities to those hazards, and seeks to identify projects and measures that may reduce damages from future hazards.

 The plan is multi-jurisdictional, and serves as the plan for Onondaga County government, as well as 36 towns, villages, and public authorities within Onondaga County that have opted to participate in this cooperative planning effort.
 Each participating jurisdiction has its own chapter, or annex, as part of the overall plan.